DavidBjerreBjoerklund/RhinoToSlicer/Readme.md

 2. Start Rhino, open **Tools → Options → Plug-ins**, and ensure the *RhinoToSlicer* plug-in is enabled.
 You can now trigger the helper by typing the `SendToPrusa` command, binding it to a toolbar button, or calling it from macros.
+On first launch Rhino may need to load Python support before the command appears; running `EditPythonScript` once forces Rhino to refresh the plug-in cache.

 ### Manual install

-If you prefer not to run the installer, copy the entire `src/RhinoToSlicer` folder to your Rhino Python plug-ins directory manually (`%AppData%\McNeel\Rhinoceros\8.0\Plug-ins\PythonPlugIns` or `~/Library/Application Support/McNeel/Rhinoceros/8.0/Plug-ins/PythonPlugIns`).
+If you prefer not to run the installer, create a folder named `RhinoToSlicer {2e965250-8f1e-4e55-8b02-01c0924325b8}` in your Rhino Python plug-ins directory ( `%AppData%\McNeel\Rhinoceros\8.0\Plug-ins\PythonPlugIns` on Windows or
+`~/Library/Application Support/McNeel/Rhinoceros/8.0/Plug-ins/PythonPlugIns`
+on macOS).
+Inside that folder create a `dev` subdirectory and copy the contents of `src/RhinoToSlicer/` into it.
 Launch Rhino, enable the plug-in if necessary, and run the `SendToPrusa` command once to store the PrusaSlicer path.

 ## Usage